Should I Give My Insurance Company a Recorded Statement?

 Working with an Attorney

 If you’ve been in an accident and are unsure whether to provide a recorded statement, call us now at (833) 832-2727 or complete our online form to schedule your free consultation today.
-Our team of Tacoma personal injury lawyers is here to help you navigate the claims process and fight for your rights.
+Our Tacoma personal injury lawyers can guide you through the claims process and provide guidance and representation to help protect your rights under Washington law.